tuist/tuist/Sources/tuist/tuist.docc/Articles/Tuist/Users/synthesized-files.md

 ```swift
 let project = Project(resourceSynthesizers: [.string(), .fonts()])
 ```

+> Note: You can check out [this fixture](https://github.com/tuist/tuist/tree/main/fixtures/ios_app_with_templates) to see an example of how to use custom templates to synthesize accessors to resources.

 <!-- TODO: Reference this page when writing the documentation for plugins >